RainbowkisS1/linux-fundamentals/README.md

   ## NOTE:
    This repository is a part of my larger learning path in cybersecurity:
-   -Linux fundamentals (this repo)
+   - Linux fundamentals (this repo)
-   -Netwroking basics.
+   - Netwroking basics.
-   -cybersecurity basics.
+   - Cybersecurity basics.
-   -Popular types of security attacks.
+   - Popular types of security attacks.
-   -web security(fundamentals).
+   - Web security(fundamentals).
-   -cloud security(fundamentals).
+   - Cloud security(fundamentals).
-   -Linux labs
+   - Linux labs
-   -TRYHACKME labs
+   - TRYHACKME labs
-   -HACKTHEBOX labs
+   - HACKTHEBOX labs
-   -PORTSWIGGER labs
+   - PORTSWIGGER labs
-   -languages(python & C)
+   - languages(python & C)
-   -python labs
+   - python labs

-   This is my learning journey with my own understanding of topics mentioned above. content will be updated as soon as i learn it. for educational purposes.
+   This is my learning journey with my own understanding of topics mentioned above.
+   Content will be updated as soon as i learn it.
+   For educational purposes.